 Model Comparison and Parameter Estimation

 We compared the fit of each of the models using the Akaike Information Criterion corrected for small sample size (AICc).
-We further performed model selection bootstrap analysis (phylogenetic monte carlo; (Boettiger, et al. 2012) for each of the models in Table 3 to assess the strength of evidence in favor of the competing models as well as the power to detect differences in model support.
+We further performed model selection bootstrap analysis (phylogenetic Monte Carlo; (Boettiger, et al. 2012) for targeted comparisons of the models in Table 3 to assess the strength of evidence for different hypotheses as well as the power to detect differences in model support.
 Model selection bootstrap analysis is necessary because AICc differences can favor more complicated models, even when a simpler model is correct (Boettiger, et al. 2012).
-For each comparison, we simulated 500 datasets with the best-fitting parameter estimates for each model and re-fit the competing models to the simulated data, creating distributions of likelihood differences (δ) under different generating models:
+For each comparison, we computed the observed likelihood difference,

-δ = –2 (log L0 – log L1)
+δobs = –2 (log L0 – log L1),

 where L0 is the likelihood of the simpler model and L1 is the likelihood of the more complex model.
-In other words, δ represents the difference in likelihood obtained when the data are fit under each model versus a competing ("wrong") model.

-Determining whether the observed value of δ is significant requires an approximate p-value ¾ the probability of observing δ if the simpler model were true.
-For this assessment, we used the simpler model at its MLE parameter estimates to simulate 500 datasets; we then fit both the simpler and more complex models to each simulated dataset and computed the values of δ, producing a null distribution of δ under the simpler model.
+Determining whether δobs is significantly different from a null expectation requires an approximate p-value ¾ the probability of observing δobs if the simpler model were true.
+That is, we need to compare the value δobs to the distribution of δ values under the simpler model.
+To create this distribution, we generate 500 datasets by simulating the simpler model at its MLE parameter estimates; we then fit both the simpler and more complex models to each simulated dataset and compute the values of δ, producing a null distribution of δ under the simpler model.
 We compared the observed value of δ to this null distribution to calculate an approximate p-value.

 Power conveys the (desirable) probability of rejecting the simpler model when the more complex model is true.
-We simulated 500 datasets using the more complex model at its MLE parameter estimates; fit the two models and computed the values of δ.
+To estimate power, we generate 500 datasets by simulating the more complex model at its MLE parameter estimates; we then fit the two models and computed the values of δ.
 The fraction of these δ values that are greater than the 95% quantile of the distribution generated under the simpler model (described above) gives an estimate of power.

 Results

 The best-fitting model for salamander genome size evolution accounted for four regimes: both non-feeding and feeding metamorphosis, paedomorphosis, and direct development (metaf -metanf -paed-dd; Table 2) under an OU model that allowed both equilibrium genome size and noise intensity to vary across these regimes (qi, si, a, Table 2).
 An identical 4-regime model with only a single noise intensity fit nearly as well (Table 2).
-Additionally, the three-regime metaf -metanf -meta-other (qi, si, a) hypothesis provided some explanatory power.
+Additionally, the three-regime metaf -metanf -other (qi, si, a) hypothesis provided some explanatory power.
 These three models were far superior to the remaining models.

 Overall, the addition of multiple a values resulted in worse model fit relative to a uniform a value, whereas the addition of multiple s values relative to a single s both improved and worsened model fit, depending on the hypothesis (Table 2, Figure 2).
 We present the results with the character state of the node at the base of the plethodontid lineage defined as metamorphosing.
 In Appendix B, we show that defining this node as direct-developing has no effect on the evolutionary conclusions we draw here.